 proceedings, with the result that many words in current legal use have their roots

 in this period.
 These include property, estate, chattel, lease, executor and tenant.

 During this period, Latin remained the language of formal records and statutes.

 However, since only the learned were fluent in Latin, it never became the language

 of legal pleading or debate.

 During the 1300s, English began its return as a written language among the educated class, although French and Latin were still more common.
 By that time, English had changed considerably.
 A few centuries of language evolution had led to different pronunciations and Old English writing habits had been lost.
 As English started to make its written comeback, people were trying to work out how to spell English words and how to find the right words in formal situations.
 English was completely at home in informal settings but less sure of itself in other registers.

-As the language was still developing, using the nearest French word was the easiest solution.
+As the language was still developing, using the closest French word proved to be the easiest solution.
 Court proceedings, government declarations and property ownership documents continued to rely heavily on French vocabulary to fill in the gaps where English words were unknown.